| Title: | Quantitative Analysis of Mass Spectrometry Data |

 value = "numeric")

-Replacement function for slot mass
+Replacement function for slot mass.

-signature(object = "AbstractMassObject")
+signature(object = "AbstractMassObject"):

-Accessor function for slot metaData
+Accessor function for slot metaData.

-signature(object = "AbstractMassObject")
+signature(object = "AbstractMassObject"):

-Replacement function for slot metaData
+Replacement function for slot metaData.

-signature(x = "AbstractMassObject", y = "missing")
+signature(x = "AbstractMassObject", y = "missing"):

-Extented function for plotting an AbstractMassObject
+Extented function for plotting an AbstractMassObject object.

-See plot,AbstractMassObject,missing-method
+See plot,AbstractMassObject,missing-method for

 details.

-signature(x = "AbstractMassObject")
+signature(x = "AbstractMassObject"):

 Extented function for adding

-object as points
+AbstractMassObject object as points

 to a specific plot.

-See points
+See points for details.

 signature(object = "AbstractMassObject",

-: Trim an AbstractMassObject
+range = "numeric"): Trim an AbstractMassObject

 object.
 See trim,AbstractMassObject,numeric-method